trinker/termco/README.md

 Here is one more example with `colo` for the words *jobs* and *overseas*.
-The user may want to quickly test and then transfer the regec created by `colo` to the regular expression list.
+The user may want to quickly test and then transfer the regex created by `colo` to the regular expression list.
 By setting `options(termco.copy2clip = TRUE)` the user globally sets `colo` to use the **clipr** package to copy the regex to the clip board for better work flow.